 It is a mistake to think of mismatching as "wrong".
 In education as well as in other areas it is important to be able to see both similarities and differences.
 For instance, in learning Talmud one needs the ability to see how things are different in order to understand the question and how they are the same in order to understand the proof.
 Some students have difficulty in seeing either similarities or differences.
 These thought processes can be taught to them.

-I read about an American corporation whose board meetings are exceptionally productive.
+In hs book, Unlimited Power, Tony Robbins writes about one of his companies and how their board meetings are exceptionally productive.
 There are five partners.
 Four of them are matchers and one is a mismatcher.
 First, the four meet to brainstorm together and build on each other's ideas until they come up with a concrete proposal.
 Then, they invite the fifth partner in.
 As a mismatcher he easily finds faults and problems the others may have overlooked.
 Then they work on how to correct these.

 To match or to mismatch.
 You might say that it all boils down to a question of what works and what doesn't.